MrCryptoT/MWC-Launcher/README.md

 Remarks:
 Responsefiles might differ from Exchange to exchange, I just assume Names in this Script Manual CLI might still be faster for finalizing.

+This Project Includes an Exe File I deployed, to get a Fully wrapped Version without some Minor Improvements, just download Whiney Weasel (V0.4)